Burning in Williams County

 Williams County Burn Restriction

-The Williams County Burn Restriction is in effect beginning February 6, 2024, through December 31, 2024, when the North Dakota Rangeland Fire Danger Rating is Very High or Extreme and/or a Red Flag Warning has been issued by the National Weather Service for Williams County.
+An updated Williams County Burn Restriction is in effect beginning October 12, 2024, through November 30, 2024, when the North Dakota Rangeland Fire Danger Rating is at any level (Low, Moderate, High, Very High, or Extreme) and/or a Red Flag Warning has been issued by the National Weather Service for Williams County.

-The use of controlled devices is allowed if they are located on a hard, non-organic surface at least 15 feet away from vegetation and a fire extinguisher or water is available on-site.
+The use of controlled devices (e.g. personal cooking/grilling devices) is allowed if they are located on a hard, non-organic surface at least 15 feet away from vegetation and a fire extinguisher or water is available on-site.
 Controlled devices include items such as gas, charcoal, wood-fired/pellet grills, gas patio fireplaces and chimneys, gas camp stoves, and smokers/pellet grills.

 Information about exemptions for agricultural burning is provided below.